 "Nothing exists except atoms and empty space; everything else is opinion."

-Democritus was born in Abdera (Thrace, Greece) and is best known for his atomic theory but he was also an excellent geometer.
+Democritus is an ancient Greek philosopher who was born in Abdera (Thrace, Greece).
+He is best known for his atomic theory.

-Democritus visited Athens when he was a young man to visit Anaxagoras and Democritus complained about how little he was known there.
-His travels took him as far Egypt, Persia, and Babylon, and some claim he traveled to India and Ethiopia.
+When he was a young man Democritus visited Anaxagoras in Athens.
+He complained to him about how little he was known there.
+Democritus traveled a lot throughout his life.
+He traveled to Egypt, Persia, and Babylon, and some claim he also traveled to India and Ethiopia.

 Democritus was known as the “laughing philosopher” because of the importance he placed on “cheerfulness”.
 He was the first philosopher to posit that what we refer to as the ‘Milky Way’ was the light of stars reaching our perception and that the universe may, in fact, be a multiverse with other planets sustaining life (a theory which physicists today are increasingly recognizing as mathematically probable).

 What is Democritus known for?

-Democritus’ theory and philosophical thesis was that the world is composed of very small particles which he called “atomos” – atom (“un-cutables” in Greek) and that these atoms make up everything we see and are.
+Democritus’ argued that the world is made of very small particles which he called “atomos” – atom (“uncuttable” in Greek) and that these atoms make up everything we see and are.

-In terms of astronomy and cosmology, Democritus was a proponent of the spherical Earth hypothesis.
+Democritus was also a supporter of the spherical Earth hypothesis.
 He believed that in the original chaos from which the universe sprang, the universe was composed of nothing but tiny atoms that came together to form larger units (a theory which bears a striking resemblance to The Big Bang Theory and Nebular Theory).
-He also believed in the existence of many worlds, which were either in state of growth or decay.
+He also believed in the existence of many worlds, which were either in state of growth or decay (a theory which bears a striking resemblance to multiverse theory).

 Democritus and the atomic theory